You’re driving along Newcastle Link Road when you notice blue and red flashing lights behind you. A siren sounds.

 You have the right to ask the driver to show you their identification.
 You can then call 000 to verify the officer’s identity.

-Do I have to identify myself?
+Do I have to show ID & identify myself to the police?

 Drivers are obligated to identify themselves if requested to do so by a police officer.